iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 [^data-visualizations-periodic-table]: https://www.visual-literacy.org/periodic_table/periodic_table.html

-Data visualization is a way to help the user create a mental model [TODO], converting data into understanding; for each particular situation and use case a unique visualization might be needed.
+Data visualization is a way to help the user create a mental model {# todo: link #}, converting data into understanding; for each particular situation and use case a unique visualization might be needed.

 **Linked Data Visualization** book[^ld-visualization-book] provides a comprehensive review of state-of-the-art for Linked Data visualization tools as of 2020.
 The book lists several dozen software tools and compares them by multiple parameters.